itay-insert/smbfordos/README.md

 # smbfordos
+it's super mario bros for the ms-dos opreating system!

 the source code is in the assembly file "mario.asm", to run it, assemble with:

 nasm -f bin mario.asm -o mario.COM